Updated: Feb 23

 Start with the required characters first, and match up the personalities of your guests with the personalities of the characters, which will be described in your kit.
 You can choose to match them perfectly, where you would give your bossy friends a bossy character, or you can match up opposites for comedic effect, where might give a shy person the bossy character if you think they’ll have fun with it.
 In many games, you also have the option of swapping the gender of the character to accommodate the number of male and female guests you actually have.
 Check the instructions for your specific game to see if the swap will make a difference to the mystery - sometimes you’ll have a character who has to stay the gender they’re written, in order for the facts to make sense - for example, a female who might be pregnant or something along those lines.

 You’ll also attach a character packet for each person … For Murder at Pendleton Manor those are called character dossiers… and in many cases you’ll also include a contact list, which is a list of the names and email addresses of all the other guests.
-Your friends will use this contact list to complete their pre-game tasks, if there are any (in Murder at Pendleton Manor these are optional).
+Your friends will use this contact list to complete their pre-game tasks, if there are any.
 These are essentially little mini-missions that encourage the guests to reach out to another player in character and try to get some background information on them before the party.
 These pre-game tasks are a great way for guests who don’t already know each other to start to interact, and it also builds excitement for the game itself.

 Now you have some choices to make about how you want to structure your party.
 You’ll have the option of playing your murder mystery game in person, or online over Zoom or some similar meetup program.
 And you’ll also have the option of playing your game like a real party, or like a tabletop game.

-"Real party" refers to having your guests actually act out mingling at a party in character, and sharing their clues with each other in sort of an improvisational way, or "Tabletop game" refers to having everyone sit down and take turns reading out their lines in a more structured way.
+By that I mean you can have your guests actually act out mingling at a party in character, and share their clues with each other in sort of an improvisational way, or you can have everyone sit down and take turns reading out their lines in a more structured way.